crmlatte/tp/docs/UserGuide.md

 7. A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>
    ![Ui](images/Ui.png)

-8. TAssist allows users to personalize the appearance of the application by switching between different color themes.<br>
-   Users can press the `F2` key to cycle through the available themes. <br>
-   Available themes: Dark, Bright, Pink

-9. Viewing Upcoming Events Calendar: `F3`
-   TAssist provides a calendar-style view to help you visualize upcoming assignments and timed events.
-Events are grouped and displayed by their due dates, along with the list of students assigned to each.
-   * Press the F3 key to open the calendar-style event viewer.
-   * Display includes: Assignment names, Event type (e.g., assignment), Assigned students, Dates grouped chronologically

-10. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
+8. Type the command in the command box and press Enter to execute it. e.g. typing **`help`** and pressing Enter will open the help window.<br>
     Some example commands you can try:

    * `list` : Lists all contacts.